VoxelCubes/PanelCleaner/README.md

 - Can also cut out the text from the rest of the image, e.g. to paste it over a colored rendition.

 - Can also run OCR on the pages and output the text to a file.

+- Interface available in: English (See [Translating](https://github.com/VoxelCubes/PanelCleaner/blob/master/translations/TRANSLATING.md) for more languages)

 ## Limitations